 A mortgage broker shops your mortgage for you.
 Shopping your mortgage means we will find you the rates and terms for your mortgage that best match your individual needs.
 Once you and your mortgage broker find a mortgage with the rate and terms you are satisfied with, your mortgage broker will do all the necessary work to complete the mortgage for you.

-What you qualify to purchase is determine by many factors, including but not limited to your down payment, useable income, liabilities and credit score.
-As mortgage brokers, we look at all aspects of your current circumstances and provide you with a breakdown of your maximum purchase price based on your individual circumstance and current lender options.
+What you qualify to purchase is determined by many factors, including but not limited to your down payment, useable income, liabilities and credit score.
+As mortgage brokers, we look at all aspects of your current circumstances and provide you with a breakdown of your maximum purchase price based on your individual circumstances and current lender options.

-Dominion Lending Centres Vanisle and Integrity Mortgage BC work with numerous lenders with different qualifying requirements, and when you provide us with a complete mortgage application, we will thoroughly analyze your individual situation to provide you with your maximum purchase price details or guide you in how to achieve your purchase goals.
+Dominion Lending Centres Vanisle - Modern Mortgage Group works with numerous lenders with different qualifying requirements, and when you provide us with a complete mortgage application, we will thoroughly analyze your individual situation to provide you with your maximum purchase price details or guide you in how to achieve your purchase goals.

 A home inspection is a visual examination to determine the overall condition of the home.
 In the process, the inspector should examine the major components of the home – i.e., roof structure, foundation, plumbing, electrical.
 The results of the inspection should be provided to the buyer in written form within 24 hours of the inspection.
 Pre-purchased home inspection can add peace of mind and make a difficult decision much easier.
 A home inspection can make you aware of any problems existing in the house so the cost of those repairs can be factored into your home-buying decision.
 The home inspector helps remove a number of unknowns and increases the likelihood of a successful purchase.